shbrainard/gbsTools/README.md

  *Required values:*
  1) minQuality: the minimum quality score that will prevent fuzzy matching bases that were called >= this quality
  2) barcodeFile: path to the file containing barcode information (tab separated, ```barcode<tab>sample_id```)
- 3) sourceFileForward: the path to the file containing the forward reads (fq.gz)
+ 3) sourceFileForward: the path to the file containing the forward reads (fq.gz), or a comma-separated ordered list of paths that should be treated as concatenated input
- 4) sourceFileReverse: the path to the file containing the reverse reads (fq.gz)
+ 4) sourceFileReverse: the path to the file containing the reverse reads (fq.gz), or a comma-separated ordered list of paths that should be treated as concatenated input
  5) overhang: a comma-separated list of overhangs for this data (can accept multiple overhangs for double digests)

  *Optional values:*